matrix-construct/construct/include/ircd/m/README.md

 Matrix is specified as a directed acyclic graph of messages.
 The conversation of messages moves in one direction: past to future.
-Messages only reference other messages which have a lower degree of separation (depth) from the first message in the graph (m.room.create).
-Specifically, each message makes a reference to all known messages at the last depth.
+Messages only reference other messages which have a lower degree of separation indicated by the `depth` from the first message in the graph (where `type` was `m.room.create`).
+Specifically, each message makes a reference to all known messages at the last `depth`, or all previously unknown messages at some lower `depth`.
+Each new message is broadcast to all participants in a room.

-* The strong ordering of this system contributes to an intuitive "light cone" read coherence.
-Knowledge of any piece of information (like an event) offers coherent knowledge of all known information which preceded it at that point.
+* The monotonic increase in `depth` contributes to an intuitive "light cone" read coherence.
+Knowledge of any piece of information (like an event) offers strongly ordered knowledge of all known information which preceded it at that point.

 * Write consistency is relaxed.
-Multiple messages may be issued at the same depth from independent actors and multiple reference chains may form independent of others.
+Multiple messages may be issued at the same depth from independent actors and multiple reference trees may form independent of others.
 This provides the scalar for performance in a large distributed internet system.

-* Write incoherence must then be resolved with entry consistency because of the relaxed release sequence.
-While parties broadcast all of their new messages, they make no guarantees for their arrival integration with destinations at the point of release.
-This wouldn't be as practical.
-This means a write which wishes to be coherent can only use the best available state they have been made aware of and commit a new message to it.

-The system has no other method of resolving incoherence.
-As a future thought, some form of release commitment will have to be integrated among at least a subset of actors for a few important updates to the graph.
-For example, a two-phase commit of an important state event *or the re-introduction of the classic IRC mode change indicating a commitment to change state.*

 References to previous events: